Wok & Skillet

 chili sauce in a pot

-Allow the chili sauce to cool before transferring it into a jar.
-This recipe yields about 1 ½ cups of chili sauce.
+Allow the chili sauce to cool before transferring it to a jar.

 Enjoy!